-Achieve B2B MD Doug Marshall explains how to create a content marketing programme that will be valued by your buyers.
+Achieve B2B MD Doug Marshall explains how to create content marketing for training and edtech that will be valued by your buyers.

 Imagine you’re a buyer of learning services or technology.
 You've got a big decision to make.
 It could affect your company’s success and your career too.

 So well before you speak to anyone in sales you’ll want to do your research.
 There's probably one thing on your mind: Trust.

 If you have commercial responsibilities in a company providing training, digital learning or edtech, your brand and people will need the trust of buyers.
 So how can your learning brand build trust?
 A clue lies in this Gartner prediction:

 Eighty per cent of B2B sales interactions between suppliers and buyers will occur in digital channels by 2025.

 Relevant, informative, and educational content plays an important role in building this trust.
 Great content marketing can be transformational for brand reputation and lead conversions.
 I've led marketing strategies for many learning brands, and I've seen how good content marketing builds trust and generates leads.

 Here are four considerations when putting together a content marketing programme for training, elearning, and edtech services.